 Different stores have different processes for this, however, it typically involves letting them know the FFL name and location and sometimes obtaining a copy of the receiving FFL‘s license.
 Don’t be alarmed if the receiving FFL won’t give you a copy of their license – they can always send it directly to the online store from where you bought the firearm.

-Some local FFL’s have a particular process for this – be sure to ask.
+Some local FFL‘s have a particular process for this – be sure to ask about their transfer policy.
 I’ve seen some ask that you phone number is on the box so they know who to call whereas others have forms (in paper or online) that let them know what to expect, from where, and for whom.